Heart: Valvular heart disease

-Healthy heart valves allow blood to flow easily in one direction, but prevent it from flowing in the other direction.
-Diseased heart valves may have a narrow opening and therefore restrict the flow of blood in the forward direction (referred to as a stenotic valve), or may allow blood to leak in the reverse direction (referred to as valvular regurgitation).
+Healthy heart valves allow blood to flow easily in one direction, and prevent it from flowing in the other direction.
+A diseased heart valve may have a narrow opening (stenosis), that restricts the flow of blood in the forward direction.
+A valve may otherwise be leaky, allowing blood to leak in the reverse direction (regurgitation).
 Valvular heart disease may cause breathlessness, blackouts, or chest pain, but may be asymptomatic and only detected on a routine examination by hearing abnormal heart sounds or a heart murmur.
 In the developed world, valvular heart disease is most commonly caused by degeneration secondary to old age, but may also be caused by infection of the heart valves (endocarditis).
 In some parts of the world rheumatic heart disease is a major cause of valvular heart disease, typically leading to mitral or aortic stenosis and caused by the body's immune system reacting to a streptococcal throat infection.